 This represents a change in CIS communications and practices.
 Up to now, we have typically identified usernames and passwords by reference to the application or server which uses them, so we would often say things like “Google Apps username and password” or “LDAP username and password” and “Sakai username and password.”
 From now on, CIS will no longer refer to these local account credentials unless they are different from your HMC credentials.

 Some of the services using HMC credentials can be accessed using Single Sign-On (SSO).
-For these services, such as Google Apps for Education and the Portal, you will only need to log in once to be able to access all other SSO services.
-See which services currently use SSO.
+For these services, such as G Suite and the Portal, you will only need to log in once to be able to access all other SSO services.
+See the list of Roles and Authorizations in the Related Links below to see which account types use which credentials.

-Available to faculty, students, staff, alumni, payors, emeritus, trustees, and applicants at HMC.
+Available to faculty, students, staff, alumni, payers, emeriti, trustees, and applicants at HMC.

 How to Access the Service